yvandb/yvandb.github.io/bread/ciabatta.md

 - rest 60 min
 - divide
 - rest upside down 30-40 min
-- 230°-240°C (460gF) for 40-45 minutes. with steam in beginning and at end with open door
+- 230°-240°C (460gF) for 22-25 minutes. with steam in beginning and at end with open door

+### 2021-05-22
+- biga is very dry at 45% and hard to work with
+- extra flour or water didn't mix with machine, needed manual mixing
+- still lumps that needed a lot of work to get rid of
+- taste and structure was good